dolphinxx/fjs/native/windows/README.md

 # Windows

-Generates shared binaries libraries to be consumed by flutter_js on desktop platforms.
+Generates shared binaries libraries to be consumed by fjs on desktop platforms.

 ## Build